historic-trails/website/docs/sites/raton-pass.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="Early vehicle safety along the pass was nominal." src="images/raton_pass_chain_guards.jpg"
+  caption="Early train traffic through the pass, 1959." src="images/train-971959.jpg"
 %}

 In 1908 ATSF completed a second tunnel under Raton Pass to handle increased traffic, but developments in rail around the West signaled the decline of Raton Pass as a major rail corridor.
 First, ATSF finished the Belen Cutoff in central New Mexico, giving the railroad an easier route.
 Raton Pass continued to be used for passengers, but all long-haul trains now took the Belen Cutoff route.
 In 1908–9 New Mexico used convict labor to build a new highway that crossed the Colorado border near Raton Pass, further reducing traffic through the area.